seequent/pure_interface/README.rst

 Interface classes cannot be instantiated ::

     IAnimal()
-    TypeError: Interfaces cannot be instantiated.
+    InterfaceError: Interfaces cannot be instantiated.

 Including code in a method will result in an ``InterfaceError`` being raised when the module is imported.
 For example::